Blackneeed/Wave-OS/README.md

 # Made in Batch, Python
 # Called WaveOS

 # You need to install python!
-And run these commands in the command line:
-    pip install requests